Best Debt Consolidation Loans in 2018

 We evaluated over 50 different personal loan companies to find the best debt consolidation loans.
 In our review, we considered the following criteria:

 - Competitive APRs: In most states, the maximum allowed APR for a personal loan is 36%.
-We looked at lenders that offered rates equal to or less than this, regardless of whether the borrowers had good or bad credit.
+We looked at companies that offered rates equal to or less than this, regardless of whether the borrowers had good or bad credit.

-- Range of loan amount and terms: A majority of the lenders on this list let individuals borrow at least $25,000 with multiple options for repayment terms.
+- Range of loan amount and terms: A majority of the companies on this list let individuals borrow at least $25,000 with multiple options for repayment terms.
 Typically, loan are offered in repayment terms of two to seven years.

 How to Find the Best Debt Consolidation Loan

 If you're looking to consolidate debt, it's best to shop around and consider a variety of options, which include personal loans, balance transfer credit cards, and credit card hardship programs.
 If you have a good credit score, you can save significantly on interest by using a balance transfer credit card with a 0% introductory APR.
-However, if you decide to go with a personal loan, make sure to compare at least three to four lenders.
+However, if you decide to go with a personal loan, make sure to compare at least three to four companies.

 The best place to start is a bank or credit union, especially if you already have a banking relationship there.
 Many banks and credit unions offer unsecured and secured personal loans to individuals who have a checking or savings account with them.
 For instance, Wells Fargo, Citibank, U.S. Bank, and Navy Federal Credit Union all offer personal loans, with some making large loans up to $100,000.

-Consider Online Lenders
+Consider Online Lending Companies

-Consider online lenders, as many can offer rates that are the same or better than what you may find at a bank, and there are no account requirements.
+Consider online lending companies, as many can offer rates that are the same or better than what you may find at a bank, and there are no account requirements.
 Look for APRs that are less than 36%, which is generally the allowed maximum APR that can be charged on a personal loan—though this varies by state.
 If you see a loan offer with a higher APR, it's likely a no credit check loan, payday loan, or some other type of predatory loan.
 You should avoid these types of loans, as they can easily exacerbate your debt situation with their high interest rates—sometimes up to 900%—hidden fees, and/or short payback times.

 When applying, consider where you'll most likely qualify.
-If you have a below average credit score or are a low-income earner, look for lenders that cater to borrowers like you or consider putting up collateral to secure a lower interest rate.
+If you have a below average credit score or are a low-income earner, look for companies that cater to borrowers like you or consider putting up collateral to secure a lower interest rate.

 If you have a loan offer, evaluate the total cost of the loan, the monthly payment, the length of the loan, fees and rates, and payment methods to ensure that you’re getting a good deal.
 Before you sign the loan contract, know what the APR is and understand how it translates to the amount you pay per month as well as how much you will pay back in total.
 Consider if there are any fees associated with the loan—such as prepayment penalties, origination fees, check processing fees, or late fees.